Khanya-Nkunzi/ChatAppPart_1/README.md

 # ChatApp - Messaging
 A java based console application featuring persistent, secure user authentication, input validation and automated unit testing

-** It is a POE projrct for my school
+It is a POE project.
 --------
 ## Features
 *** User Authentication:** Registration and validation of user login details securely.